ibm-cloud-docs/solution-tutorials/dynamic-content-cdn.md

 1. Click the origin from the [Overview](https://{DomainName}/classic/network/cdn) page, and navigate to the **Settings** tab of your origin.
 2. Under the **Optimized for** section, select **Dynamic Content Acceleration** from the drop-down list.
 3. Under the **Detection path** section, specify the path `/test-dca/detection-test-object.html` as the detection path, and click **Test** to verify the path is set correctly.
-This detection path will be used periodically by IBM CDN to determine the fastest path to the origin.
+This detection path will be used periodically by {{site.data.keyword.cdn_full}} to determine the fastest path to the origin.
 4. Make sure **Prefetching** and **Image compression** are both set to **On**.
    ![](images/solution52-cdn-dca/detection_path.png)
 5. Click **Save**.
-You have successfully accelerated your todo application deployed in IBM Cloud Kubernetes cluster with IBM CDN DCA.
+You have successfully accelerated your todo application deployed in {{site.data.keyword.containershort_notm}} cluster with DCA.

 ## Verify DCA performance